Plantation Agriculture Museum: Harper's Loop and Tour de Rock Cyclist Stop

 The museum is located along the Harper's Loop Cyclist Bike Trail.
 Harper's Loop is a 37-mile bike trail in North Little Rock, Arkansas.
 The trail starts at the Arkansas Inland Maritime Museum submarine and follows the signs for Harper’s Loop along the Arkansas River Trail to Hwy 161.
 From there it travels a few miles south, enjoying a beautiful stretch of riding under the shade of century-old pecan trees.
 The trail then travels approximately eight miles east on Hwy.
 232 (Walter Estes Road) to Keo, Arkansas, before turning north on Hwy.
 165 to Scott.

-Some interesting stops here along 165 include Plum Bayou Mounds Archeological State Park, a National Historic Landmark that preserves Native American mounds and is now one of the largest archeological sites in the lower Mississippi River Valley, and Plantation Agriculture Museum State Park.
-It's a popular route for cycling groups.
-The trail is an easy flat and scenic, out-and-back that breezes by some of the state’s finest farmland, with rows and rows of cotton, corn, rice and soybeans, passing through the Western Arkansas Delta and Arkansas Grand Prairie region.
+Some stops along 165 include Plum Bayou Mounds Archeological State Park, a National Historic Landmark that preserves Native American mounds and is one of the archeological sites in the lower Mississippi River Valley, and Plantation Agriculture Museum State Park.
+It's a route for cycling groups.
+The trail is a flat out-and-back that breezes by some of the state’s finest farmland, with rows and rows of cotton, corn, rice and soybeans, passing through the Western Arkansas Delta and Arkansas Grand Prairie region.

 The museum is also a popular rest stop on the annual Major Taylor 111 at the Port, Wampoo Roadeo, and Tour de Rock bicycle race.
-Tour de Rock's mission is to fight cancer and help CARTI deliver the most advanced cancer care.
-It is one of Arkansas’ largest cycling events and is considered the fastest Century Ride in the South.
-It attracts cyclists from all over the southern region to ride pancake-flat routes that wind and weave 25, 50, 62, and 100-mile routes through Central Arkansas.
-Tour de Rock is a well-supported ride with plenty of rest stops and an after-party with great food, a beer garden and music.
+Tour de Rock's mission is to fight cancer and help CARTI deliver advanced cancer care.
+It is one of Arkansas’ largest cycling events and attracts cyclists from all over the southern region to ride pancake-flat 25, 50, 62, and 100-mile routes through Central Arkansas.
+Tour de Rock is a well-supported ride with multiple rest stops and special events.

-Special Events

 The Arkansas Antique Tractor and Engine Show began in 1992 under the name Antique Power Days.
 It is held the weekend after Labor Day each year.
 The name was changed in 2000 to be more descriptive of the nature of the event.
 The event is a show that features antique tractors and engines for the public to see running and on exhibit on the museum grounds.

 The Historic Holiday Open House/ Merry Maker's Craft Day is a holiday program held every December in the Main Gallery of the museum.
 Activities include making period crafts (including holiday ornaments, gifts and, décor), decorating graham cracker houses, Annual Plantation Prize Pecan Pie Competition, sipping hot cocoa or wassail, and enjoying holiday treats.

 Spring Exhibit Opening is an event centered around the opening of the year's larger temporary exhibit.
 An opening ceremony and reception is included.